Identification in the digital age

 Low-income countries that lack IDs are most likely to use eID for primary identification purposes and not services.
 By doing so, it supports the government in meeting their identification needs.
 Countries with a higher GDP see the eID as an upgrade from traditional to modern methods with the convenience of connecting digital services.

-There is a single provider for a digital ID system recognized by the government as providing proof of legal identity.
+There is a single provider for a digital ID system recognised by the government as providing proof of legal identity.

-Multiple entities can provide a digital ID, but this is coordinated or accredited through a framework or authority.
+Multiple entities can provide a digital ID coordinated or accredited through a framework or authority.

-Countries can have multiple entities providing digital ID recognized by the government.
+Countries can have multiple entities providing digital IDs recognised by the government.
 For example, in the United States, providers operate based on agreements with various government agencies.

 The quality and appearance of ID credentials vary.
-The only common standard is for machine-readable travel documents issued by the International Civil Aviation Organization.
+The only common standard is for machine-readable travel documents issued by the International Civil Aviation Organisation.